calendarium-romanum/awesome-church-calendar/README.md

 but also applications containing an implementation of the liturgical calendar as a tool for further purposes (web breviaries etc.).

+While keeping the format of ["awesome lists"](https://github.com/sindresorhus/awesome), this is actually not a curated selection of only the awesome church calendars, but a collection of all such software found thus far.

 ## Shortcuts

 * `OF` - Roman Catholic "Ordinary Form" (post-conciliar) calendar